andersx/ppqm-todo/README.md

 # PPQM todo-list
 For desired every capability add a bullet point, with sub-bullet points with references and where to steal code

+## PPQM capabilities

+* Python Bindings
+   * All modules easily portable as standalone, for easy python bindings

+* One-executable
+   * For normal use and non-experts, use one executable with a input file

 ## NDDO/MNDO capabilities:

 * Analytical implementation of overlap integrals